User1Jazz/ApexAI/README.md

 ---

 ## Attribution
-If you use ApexAI in your project, credit is appreciated but not required. :smile:
+If you use ApexAI in your project, credit is appreciated but not required. :smiley:
 However, if you use the **logo or visual assets**, please attribute as follows:

 ```